I have some questions about toddler behavior for which I have been unable to find an explanation!

-When I leave the toddlers with the nanny or a babysitter, why do they behave so well but then act so ugly when I am with them?
+When I leave the toddlers with the nanny or a babysitter, why do they behave so well but act so ugly when I am with them?
 (Conner says they act better when I’m not around!)
-Is it some kind of toddler payback or revenge for going off and leaving them?
+Is it some kind of toddler revenge for going off and leaving them?

 Why do little boys constantly whine and little girls constantly tattle?
 Or wait, is it the other way around?

-When the toddlers are so tired (and grouchy) they can barely stay awake and so you put them to bed, how do they become so alert (and agitated) they can hardly go to sleep?
+When the toddlers are so tired and grouchy they can barely stay awake and you put them to bed, how do they become so alert and energetic they can hardly go to sleep?
 And when they are finally asleep, why do they look so sweet and innocent?